Het Zand;

 Ammunition storage;

-Reserve airfield;
+Reserve airstrip;

-Aircraft compass swinging base/ Flugzeug compass kompensierscheibe;
+Aircraft compass swinging base/Flugzeug compass kompensierscheibe;

 Around the airfield